 3. Go for efficient and intuitive storage and improve your body and mind

 Letting go of things can have multiple benefits, and I totally agree with this.
-Marie Kondo suggests to organise your space in a way that feels natural to you.
+Marie Kondo suggests organising your space in a way that feels natural to you.
 As per the KonMari method, you should arrange things in categories and go through one category at the time (clothes, CDs etc.).
 Then you evaluate the usefulness and purpose of things – evaluate things with your eyes and hands, and only keep the things that ‘spark joy’ and make you happy.
 If something doesn’t make you happy, let them go with gratitude and move on.
 Always try and do what feels right for you, your environment, your belongings, and your well-being.
 In fact, she makes the point that getting rid of old, dusty things can actually help sanitise the environment you live in, and make you feel physically better as a result.

 4. Communicate with your possessions and space

 Here’s one I struggled I little bit with.
 Marie Kondo recommends to communicate with your possessions and clarify their relationship with you.
 Thank things for their purpose.
 Thank things for serving you all this time, but if they don’t fit with your overall vision, part from them with gratitude.
 I guess I’m just not used to the idea of talking to inanimate things, but if it helps you to come to terms with letting more go and declutter more effectively and efficiently, then why not?
 She says that if things have served their purpose but no longer contribute to your life, you shouldn’t keep them ‘just because’, and that’s a good point!